stujones11/shooter/README.txt

 Minetest Mod - Simple Shooter [shooter]
 =======================================

-Mod Version: 0.1.0
+Mod Version: 0.2.0

 Minetest Version: 0.4.8

 Depends: default

-An experimental first person shooter mod using vector mathematics instead of physical projectile entities.
-This has a number of advantages along with a number disadvantages.
+An experimental first person shooter mod using simple vector mathematics in an effort to find a more server-firendly method of hit detection from that which is currently being used by the firearms mod.

-Pros:

-Fast and responsive
-Fairly light weight
-Not affected by chunk boundaries

-Cons:

-Only works against other players
-Slightly less realistic
+For the most part I think I have achieved this for straight pvp, however, the jury is still out as to whether it is any faster against entities (mobs) One big downside of this method is that it only works against ordinary nodes within pointable range of the player.

+By default this mod is configured to work only against other players in multiplayer (server) mode.
+This is overridden in singleplayer mode to work against all registered entities instead.

+Default configuration can be customised by adding a shooter.conf file to the mod's main directory, see shooter.conf.example for more details.

-This is still very much a work in progress and currently not much use in a singleplayer game.
-I plan to eventually use this as a base for a 'Spades' style FPS game using the minetest engine, however, I decided to add a couple of craft recipes and release this simple version for minetest_game.
+This is still very much a work in progress which I plan to eventually use as the base for a 'Spades' style FPS game using the minetest engine.

 Crafting
 ========

 S = Steel Ingot  [default:steel_ingot]
 B = Bronze Ingot [default:bronze_ingot]
-M = Mese Crystal [default:mese_crystal]
+M = Mese Crystal [default:mese_crysytal]

 Pistol: [shooter:pistol]